momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 ## Conclusion

-In conclusion, this tutorial provides a detailed overview of propensity score matching techniques and their application in assessing the impact of academic mobility on research productivity and collaboration indicators.
+In conclusion, this tutorial provides a detailed overview of propensity score matching techniques and their application in assessing the impact of academic mobility on research productivity, received citations, and collaboration indicators.
 By following the step-by-step guide and sample code provided, learners gain a comprehensive understanding of how to implement propensity score matching in R and interpret the results effectively.

 **How the Learning Goal is Achieved**